egmeek/spire-js/README.md

 salesOrder.save();
 ```

-More information about working with individual Model objects can be found here:
+More information about working with individual model objects can be found here:

 [ampersand-model](https://ampersandjs.com/docs/#ampersand-model)